juaAI/open-elevator/README.md

 ### Underlying dataset
 [AWS Elevation tiles](https://registry.opendata.aws/terrain-tiles/)

-# Important
+# Important!!!

-1. fastapi-limiter currently has a [bug that is not merged yet](https://github.com/hardbyte/fastapi-limiter/commit/1ef5b5bc59c8967c71d0ec802da6e6773798dee1)
+1. fastapi-limiter currently has a [bug that is not merged yet](https://github.com/hardbyte/fastapi-limiter/commit/1ef5b5bc59c8967c71d0ec802da6e6773798dee1) so the current project will throw an exception!!!
-2.